BryanSchuetz/new-pubs/_posts/2016-05-17-indonesia-digital-insights.markdown

 * What kinds of games do they play?

-We call this research [Consumer Insights](http://dai-global-digital.com/tags/?tag=digital-insights)—“consumer” as in information consumer—and below is a bit of what we found.
+We call this research [Digital Insights](http://dai-global-digital.com/tags/?tag=digital-insights)—“consumer” as in information consumer—and below is a bit of what we found.

 ## Demographics of the Sample